Purple Moose Felting's

 TRIANGLE BLADE NEEDLES:

-Dark Purple: 32 gauge heavy triangular (Great for starting large projects - it is a VERY aggressive, thick, sturdy needle, not suited for detail work.)
+Dark Purple: 32 gauge heavy triangular (Good for starting large projects - it is a VERY aggressive, thick needle, that only penetrates very loose fiber.
+It is only suitable for the very beginning stages of felting.)

 White: 36 gauge medium/heavy triangular (Great for starting small projects since it grabs lots of wool very quickly.
 Also great for joining felted pieces together.
 This needle is NOT suited for fine detail work.)